-I have read your article "Is divorce and remarriage considered a continuous sin?" and when looking at other scripture (Jeremiah 3, Ezra 10, Matthew 14 and Mark 6) it feels there are some contradictions.
+I have read your article "Is divorce and remarriage considered a continuous sin?" but when looking at certain other scripture, I see some contradictions in Scripture that indicate divorce is possible.
 Can you please clarify these passages for me?

 As a fundamental principle of interpretation, we hold that the Bible never contradicts itself, having been authorized by the Creator Himself.
 So all Scripture is consistent and in agreement with itself.
 So if we find Scripture that appears to contradict Jesus' teaching on divorce and remarriage, we proceed on the expectation that these two passages are actually in agreement, and therefore our understanding is lacking in some respect.